Due to our snow days this year, our last day will now be May 28th with an 11:30 dismissal. Pre-school's last day will be May 27th.

 Overall, the Raiders earned an impressive 2nd place finish as a school, reflecting the hard work and dedication of all participating students.
 Congratulations to everyone involved in a fantastic competition!

-about 5 hours ago, Mrs. Hamilton
+21 days ago, Mrs. Hamilton

 2026 Math Team